wouterpeere/GHEtool/README.md

 Developers can clone this repository.

-It is a good practise to use virtual environments (venv) when working on a (new) Python project so different Python and package versions don't conflict with eachother.
+It is a good practice to use virtual environments (venv) when working on a (new) Python project so different Python and package versions don't conflict with each other.
 For GHEtool, Python 3.8 or higher is recommended.
 General information about Python virtual environments can be found [here](https://docs.Python.org/3.9/library/venv.html) and in [this article](https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/).